 - Set your weekend in motion by planning active family fun.
 Try a hike, a walk through the zoo, a dip in the local pool, or toss a Frisbee in the park.

-- Insert physical activity into the things you already do.
-Park farther away from store entrances.
-Take the stairs instead of the elevator.
+- Make physical activity part of things you already do.
+Park farther away from store entrances and take the stairs instead of the elevator.

 - Play outside whenever possible.